Last Modified Date: 24 Mar 2016

 Upgrading Tableau Desktop on the same machine

-Because different versions of Tableau Desktop can be installed concurrently on the same machine, upgrading Tableau Desktop only requires that you download and install the newer version on the same machine.
+Because different versions of Tableau Desktop can be installed concurrently on the same machine, upgrading Tableau Desktop simply requires that you download and install the newer version on the same machine.
 Before you perform an upgrade however, you should consider the following:

 - Ensure you have the latest supported database drivers installed on the machine.
 See the Drivers page for more information.